ibm-cloud-docs/image-templates/import-image.md

 # Preparing and importing images
 {: #preparing-and-importing-images}

-The Image Templates screen in the {{site.data.keyword.slportal_full}} allows you to import an image from an [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about) service instance.
+The Image Templates screen in the {{site.data.keyword.cloud}} console allows you to import an image from an {{site.data.keyword.cos_full_notm}} service instance.
 You can import images that are in Virtual Hard Disk (VHD) or Virtual Machine Disk (VMDK) format.
 After import, VMDK images are converted to VHD.
-After an image is uploaded to a bucket in an {{site.data.keyword.cos_full_notm}} service instance, you can import it to the image templates repository in the {{site.data.keyword.slportal}}.
+After an image is uploaded to a bucket in an {{site.data.keyword.cos_full_notm}} service instance, you can import it to the image templates repository in the {{site.data.keyword.cloud_notm}} console.
 {:shortdesc}

 You must have an upgraded account to import images from {{site.data.keyword.cos_full_notm}}.
 For more information, see [Switching to IBMid and linking accounts](/docs/account?topic=account-unifyingaccounts).